rabinowfajn3x/rabinowfajn3x/README.md

 I am just a normal student from czechia, and I have interest in programming (As you can probably tell :D)

-Other that that, I like to play Guitar and take photos, don't hesitate to reach out to me! ^^
+Other than that, I like to play Guitar and take photos, don't hesitate to reach out to me! ^^

 The project that I am most proud of is discord bot that launches and manages minecraft servers